Aliases for TBXA2R Gene

 GeneCards Summary for TBXA2R Gene

 TBXA2R (Thromboxane A2 Receptor) is a Protein Coding gene.
-Diseases associated with TBXA2R include Bleeding Disorder, Platelet-Type, 13 and Stroke, Ischemic.
-Among its related pathways are Calcium signaling pathway and p75 NTR receptor-mediated signalling.
-GO annotations related to this gene include G-protein coupled receptor activity and thromboxane receptor activity.
+Diseases associated with TBXA2R include Bleeding Disorder, Platelet-Type, 13 and Bleeding Disorder, Platelet-Type, 14.
+Among its related pathways are Celecoxib Pathway, Pharmacodynamics and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and thromboxane receptor activity.
 An important paralog of this gene is PTGER1.

 UniProtKB/Swiss-Prot for TBXA2R Gene